Girl, 6, cheered by classmates on first 100m walk

 Milton Keynes girl, 6, cheered by classmates on first 100m walk

-A six-year-old girl with an extremely rare genetic disorder has walked 100m (328ft), surrounded by supportive classmates.
+A six-year-old girl with an extremely rare genetic disorder has walked 100m, surrounded by supportive classmates.

 Bea was born with Marfan syndrome, which severely affects her muscles, has had two major heart operations and needs a ventilator 24 hours a day.